S4 method for class 'ConservationProblem,numeric'

 s4 <- solve(p4)

-# plot solution (pixel values correspond to zone identifiers)
+# plot solution (cell values correspond to zone identifiers)

 plot(category_layer(s4), main = "equal targets", axes = FALSE)